iyzhang/www/research/index.md

 Diamond is a new data management system for wide-area, reactive applications.
 Reactive applications give users the illusion of continuous synchronization across mobile devices and the cloud server.
-Diamond simplifies task by providing applications with persistent cloud storage, reliable synchronization between storage and mobile devices, and automated execution of application code in response to shared data updates.  </li>
+Diamond simplifies this task by providing applications with persistent cloud storage, reliable synchronization between storage and mobile devices, and automated execution of application code in response to shared data updates.  </li>